Commercial Procurement Lawyer

 ✨Know Your Procurement Law

 Make sure you have a solid understanding of public procurement and contract law.
-Brush up on recent changes and key cases that may impact the role, as this will demonstrate your expertise and commitment to the field.
+Brush up on recent changes and key cases that could impact your role, as this will demonstrate your expertise and commitment to the field.

 ✨Showcase Your Risk Management Skills